-Nevertheless, extending simple volume does not go smoothly all the time, and users may be troubled by the following problem, which comes from SevenForums, a famous forum talking about Windows 7:
+Nevertheless, extending simple volume does not go smoothly all the time, and users may be troubled by the following problem if your system disk is dynamic disk:

 How can I extend my C drive volume?
 I tried using disk management, but the "Extend volume" option for C drives fade off while other drives are not.
 Any idea how to extend the drive?

-What causes this problem and how to fix the issue?
-From Microsoft we know we can extend system volume or boot volume only when there is contiguous unallocated space on the right side, and to create such an unallocated space by shrinking an existing volume or moving existing unallocated space to be the right place with a third-party partition manager to fix the issue.
+Indeed, to extend C drive, there must be contiguous unallocated space on the right side.
+You can create such an unallocated space by shrinking an existing volume or moving existing unallocated space to the right place with a third-party partition manager to fix the issue.
 I will show you detailed steps later.

-A mirrored volume cannot be extended in Windows disk manager unless we break the mirror in advance.
+Actually, a mirrored volume cannot be extended in Windows disk manager unless you break the mirror in advance.
 Steps to enlarge mirrored volume are as follows: